DenysFi/Databese-Drawler/README.md

-Databese-Drawler - application for drawing your logical database model How to install:
+Databese-Drawler - application for drawing your logical database model.
+How to install:
 - git clone
 - cd database-drawler